 These corporate events are held for those who are outside of your organisation, like industry conferences, for example.
 Needless to say, these events require a lot more professional support, especially with video and graphic production, so that the overall experience of the virtual attendees isn’t compromised.
 This is the next best option for companies that want to organise the event partly in their studios or streaming space, as the governments start further easing the restrictions in the future.

 In times like these, when everyone is advised to practice social distancing for so long, it does seem as though live, in-person events are a million miles away right now.
-Having said this, being the highly creative bunch that we are, as humans and specialist corporate event organisers, we have come up with some unique solutions to help your organisation take the virtual route for successfully hosting your corporate events online which you can learn more about here.
+Having said this, being the highly creative bunch that we are, as humans and specialist corporate event organisers, we have come up with some unique solutions to help your organisation take the virtual route for successfully hosting your corporate events online which you can learn more about on our virtual events.

 If you have an upcoming corporate event and want to know how virtual events could benefit your organisation, feel free to chat with one of our expert corporate event planners who can share their professional advice and also help you come up with some effective ideas.